National Salami Day

 Today, Europe is a huge producer of salami.
 In fact, between Germany, Italy, France, Hungary and the other countries that produce it, several hundred million pounds of salami are produced and eaten each year.

-National Salami Day got its start fairly recently, in 2006.
+National Salami Day got its start in 2006.
 Started in Henrico, Virginia by a group known as the Salami Appreciation Society (SAS), the idea was that the salami is a meat that is far too often overlooked and it needed to be given its day in the sun.
 The official National Salami Day website offers fun tidbits and ideas for celebrating.

 How to Celebrate National Salami Day